Everyman Gerrards Cross: Southan Morris and Essoldo Playhouse (1947–1969)

-Essoldo (1969-1972)
+Essoldo (1969–1972)

-In 1969 the cinema was closed and heavily refurbished.
-The facade was drastically altered into a more modern style.
+In 1969, the cinema was closed and heavily refurbished.
+The façade was drastically altered into a more modern style.
 The original entrance doors and arches were removed.
-Two sets of the doors were replaced with more conventional glass ones and a large floor to ceiling window was installed.
+Two sets of doors were replaced with more conventional glass ones and a large floor to ceiling window was installed.
 The external brickwork was tiled over.
 A new readograph was installed above the entrance displaying what films were showing.
 The original proscenium was removed along with the orchestra pit.
-The auditorium was painted black and 392 new seats were installed with red carpets and drapes to complement the decor.
+The auditorium was painted black and 392 new seats were installed with red carpets and drapes to complement the décor.
 The kiosk was relocated to the left of the foyer and the standing lounge was turned into store rooms.
 The building was also given central heating for the first time.

 Seven light boxes were also installed along the side of the building displaying the new Essoldo name, with dark blue letters on an orange background.
 The Playhouse name was dropped and it became known as the Essoldo Gerrards Cross.

-The new Essoldo reopened on Saturday 29 November 1969, with a charity performance of the Battle of Britain, starring Laurence Olivier.
+The new Essoldo reopened on 29 November 1969, with a charity performance of the Battle of Britain, starring Laurence Olivier.
 The guest of honour to the event was Air Chief Marshal Sir Gareth Clayton of the RAF.

-Classic and Cannon (1972-1992)
+Classic and Cannon (1972–1992)

-In 1972 the Essoldo chain was bought by the Classic Cinemas Ltd. chain, and the cinema changed hands again.
+In 1972, the Essoldo chain was bought by the Classic Cinemas Ltd. chain, and the cinema changed hands again.
 Externally the changes were minimal, with just a simple renaming.
 The Classic reopened on 26 March 1972 showing Paint Your Wagon, starring Lee Marvin, Clint Eastwood and Jean Seberg.

 However, perhaps the most prodigious alteration to the cinema came in 1979.
 After plans to build a large 304 seat auditorium in the car park in 1973 and a more modest 140 seat mini auditorium in 1978 were denied on environmental and car parking grounds, the cinema needed to keep up and compete with the rise in popularity of multiplex cinemas.
-In 1979 plans were granted to allow a second auditorium to be added in the roof of the building.
+In 1979, plans were granted to allow a second auditorium to be added in the roof of the building.
 Construction works were undertaken and the second theatre was added above the rear of the original auditorium, facing the opposite direction.
 The interior layout was vastly altered to incorporate the new design, including the complete removal of the original projection box.
 This was relocated in a fairly unusual setup in the centre of the building.
-One projector, serving Screen One, the original auditorium, is a short throw from the screen.
-Directly above it, the projector for new Screen Two faces the opposite way.
-The new seating capacities were 386 (Screen One) and 213 (Screen Two).
+One projector, serving screen 1, the original auditorium, is a short throw from the screen.
+Directly above it, the projector for screen 2 faces the opposite way.
+The new seating capacities were 386 (screen 1) and 213 (screen 2).

-In late 1985 Classic Cinemas was sold to Cannon and the cinema became a Cannon cinema.
+In late 1985, Classic Cinemas was sold to Cannon and the cinema became a Cannon cinema.